 It helps guide the process of setting measurable goals for your strategy, profiling your target audience and creating and successfully delivering your message.

-What is a Communications Plan
+What is a Communication Plan

-Steps to Communications Planning
+Steps to Communication Planning

-Perform a Situation Analysis
+Step 1 – Perform a Situation Analysis

 A situation analysis helps assess the capabilities of and health of things in an organization.
 It’s the ideal way to understand the current status of your organization’s communication.